 Ordinary time earnings (OTE) are generally salary plus all allowances which are not reimbursing expenses and excluding any earnings (including allowances) related to overtime.

 |Period||Superannuation guarantee rate|

 |1 July 2023 – 30 June 2024||11.0%|

 Queensland Government superannuation contribution

-You should seek independent financial advice before you do either.
+You should consider seeking independent financial advice before changing your contribution rate.